WAT LOKAYA SUTHA

 Wat Lokaya Sutha is a restored temple ruin situated within the Ayutthaya Historical Park west of Bueng Phra Ram in the Pratu Chai Sub-district.

-The ruin is south of Wat Worachettharam, while in the other directions, there are only build-up areas.
+The ruin is south of Wat Worachettharam, while in the other directions, there are only built-up areas.
 The temple is part of a cluster of three restored temple ruins, Wat Rakhang and Wat Worachettharam.

 The entrance of the complex is in the east.
 We find here the foundations of a large vihara with back and front porticos.
 To the left and right are two other vihara foundations nearly the same size.